lag13/dotfiles/personal_documentation/programming/testing.md

 I'm still learning but it seems like writing tests for your code is a pretty neat thing to do.
 Some benefits:

 1. Promotes the application being broken up into manageable chunks (because when a "chunk" becomes too complicated it becomes very difficult to test).
 In general I think testing can tell you a good deal about your code and "offer" suggestions on how to improve it if you listen carefully. :).
 2. Encourages you to think about the "behavior" you want from some piece of code instead of getting bogged down in the details of the implementation (which, interestingly, can lead you to forget what you were trying to do in the first place!).
 Specifying the behavior you want by writing a test first (i.e TDD) can be especially nice because then it gives you something to work towards and you'll never forget what you originally intended to do.
 3. Allows you to refactor with confidence!!!
 This is probably one of my favorite benefits, if you have good unit tests and you refactor the internal implementation (assuming the public functions remain the same) and your tests still pass then you've got good confidence that your unit is still working as expected.
 Even better, if you have good acceptance tests you can refactor the whole codebase and as long as those acceptance tests still pass you can be fairly confident that you have not broken anything!
 4. You can catch bugs just due to the fact that you're looking at your code from a different perspective.
+5. Looking at the tests can answer questions about how the code works.
+   What I mean is that sometimes code can be fairly abstract which makes it tougher to understand.
+Concrete things, on the other hand, are very good for understaning.
+When you write tests you have to use some type of concrete values and so you'll get a better sense about what is going in and coming out of the functions being tested.

 - http://blog.thecodewhisperer.com/ (I read a couple from here but all seem good http://blog.thecodewhisperer.com/series#integrated-tests-are-a-scam)